Ethereum Staking 2025: Complete Guide

 • Impact: Reduced rewards, potential penalties

-• Solutions: Optimize network, update clients, monitor logs
+• Solutions: optimise network, update clients, monitor logs

 • Target: 99%+ attestation effectiveness